Allison Silberberg Logo

 • Drafted and adopted the city’s Statement on Inclusiveness, which garnered national attention.

 While mayor, Allison prioritized ethics, civic engagement, and transparency.
 She continues to advocate for a proactive, common-sense approach to government while championing education, social justice, environmental protection, affordable housing, common-sense gun reform laws, inclusiveness, and ethics reform.
+To read more about Allison’s accomplishments as mayor, please see the Accomplishments page.

 Public Service